 - i.
 Keeping the registration in force during the semester in which the Comprehensive Examination is held, and - ii.
-Obtaining the minimum required Final Grade Point Average (FGPA) of 3.0 or above after completing the course work requirement (minimum of 25 credits for M.Sc.
-(CW) excluding the Directed Study, 30 credits of course work for M.Sc.
+Obtaining the minimum required Final Grade Point Average (FGPA) of 3.0 or above after completing the course work requirement (minimum of 25 credits for Masters (SQLF Levels 9) excluding the Directed Study, 30 credits of course work for M.Sc.
 (CW & R) and 36 credits of course work for MBA), including any extra elective courses the student has taken for credits.
 The students with an FGPA below 3.0 have the option to improve their FGPA by re-taking the courses with low grades (below B grade) or taking extra courses within their program.
-In addition, for M.Sc./MBA (CW) students, FGPA must remain at 3.0 or above after including the Directed Study grade to be eligible for CE, and - iii.
-Obtaining the required grades for all pre-requisite /compulsory/elective courses approved by the relevant Board of Study for the student's programme ii.Application for Comprehensive Examination iii.Examination Committee
+In addition, for Masters (SQLF Levels 9) and MBA (course work) students, FGPA must remain at 3.0 or above after including the Directed Study grade to be eligible for CE, and - iii.
+Obtaining the required grades for all pre-requisite /compulsory/elective courses approved by the relevant Board of Study for the student's programme ii.
+Application for Comprehensive Examination iii.
+Examination Committee